u-blox/ubxlib/port/platform/common/automation/README.md

 ![Test output](/readme_images/test_output.png)

 To understand why the test failed you will likely need the debug output from the target.
-For the `test` stage test outcome together with the debug log from the target are stored in JUnit XML reports parsed by Jenkins.
-In this way you can use the `Test` tab in BlueOcean to view the failed test to find the debug output in the `Standard Output` section:
+For the `test` stage the test outcome, together with the debug log from the target, are stored in JUnit XML reports parsed by Jenkins; you can use the `Test` tab in BlueOcean to view the failed test, and you will find the debug output in the `Standard Output` section:

 ![Test tab](/readme_images/test_tab.png)